Stock Clearance Sale

 Diagnosis of Allergy:

-If you have an allergy, you should tell your doctor about the symptoms you are having, the time when they happen, how often they occur and what seems to trigger them.
+If you have an allergy, you should tell your doctor about your symptoms, when they happen, how often they occur and what seems to trigger them.
 Then your doctor may conduct tests to identify the allergen causing your symptoms.
-The type of test you are presented with will depend on your symptoms, the condition of your skin and any medicines you are taking along with it.
+The type of test you are presented with will depend on your symptoms, skin condition, and any medicines you take.

 The common test includes: